eonist/Summon/README.md

 ### **How to get it**:
 [App store (coming soon)](https://www.google.com/comingsoon)

+### Q & A:

+**Q:** How do you do room detection and routing?
+**A:** BIM service api.
+Basically it's the worldwide industry standard for getting building data.
+You can ask the service for building name and room name for your lat/long/alt.
+You can also get boundary box, room centre etc. To calc entering and exiting rooms.
+GPS inside buildings are sometimes difficult, but more and more buildings are adding GPS extenders.
+And apples CoreLocation relies on GPS, CellTower, wifi so should be fine for simple stuff.

 ### **Research**:
 - In-depth Apple-watch CoreBluetooth tutorial: https://www.raywenderlich.com/336-core-bluetooth-in-watchos-tutorial
 - Detecting BT signal strength: https://stackoverflow.com/questions/33394740/watch-os-2-is-it-possible-to-get-bluetooth-signal-strength-of-connectivity-betw